eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 By default, statements terminate with the newline character.

 To continue a statement over multiple lines, use the ellipsis ("...")
 	to list a fragment of a statement in a line that would be continued in the next line.

-To continue a string over multiple lines, use the
+To continue a string over multiple lines, use the backslash ("\") to
+	to list a fragment of a string in a line that would be continued in the next line.

 ##	Compatibility with *Matlab*